matuteiglesias/journal/content/Business/2024-12-18_Contact_Management_and_Strategy_Session.md

 The aim of this session was to organize and optimize professional and networking contacts, and to develop strategies for managing these contacts effectively.

 ### Key Activities
-- Developed a [[workflow]] for organizing and improving a base index with voice or text comments, focusing on pattern identification and strategic observations.
+- Developed a workflow for organizing and improving a base index with voice or text comments, focusing on pattern identification and strategic observations.
 - Created optimized one-liners for networking contacts to highlight backgrounds and potential collaboration opportunities.
 - Compiled and organized lists of professional contacts, detailing their relevance and potential connections for future networking efforts.
 - Provided instructions for adjusting screen timeout settings on a Samsung Galaxy A20, focusing on battery saving and auto-lock features.
 - Analyzed 45 processed contacts, categorizing them into academics, politicians, strategic collaborators, personal relationships, and relationships to rebuild.
-- Proposed a detailed plan for scaling contact management using [[automation]], prioritization, and incremental analysis, including steps for data import, priority definition, contact processing, and recommended tools.
+- Proposed a detailed plan for scaling contact management using automation, prioritization, and incremental analysis, including steps for data import, priority definition, contact processing, and recommended tools.

 ### Achievements
 - Successfully organized and categorized a significant number of contacts.